 - Don’t buy things in shops that are cheaper online.

-- Always check if you can get cashback on it, see Quidco and Topcashback.
+- Always check if you can get cashback on it through Quidco or Topcashback.

 - Wait for the sales!
 But a top reduced to £12 from £30 isn’t cheap if you have plenty of tops, it’s £12 wasted.

-- Don’t buy at all, find it on your local freecycle or freegle.
-Or think if you can share rarely used things with friends, relatives or neighbours: suitcases, garden shears, power drill etc
+- Think if you can share rarely used things with friends, relatives or neighbours: suitcases, garden shears, power drill etc

 Don’t start troublesome commitments